 - 1. Registration to take part in a written examination is done by entering the required data into the examination registration system no later than 14 calendar days (that is, not working days) before the examination. - 2.
-Students may submit a request to register for an examination after the deadline mentioned in subsection 1 has passed but no later than two working days before the examination in question, at the central examination desk.
-The request will be honoured providing that places are available at the time of registration in the room or rooms where the examination is scheduled to take place.
-The student will be informed one working day before the examination takes place. - 3.
+Students may submit a request to register for an examination after the deadline mentioned in subsection 1 has passed but no later than 3 calendar days before the examination in question, at the central examination desk.
+The request will be honoured providing that places are available in the room or rooms where the examination is scheduled to take place. - 3.
 In the case of circumstances beyond a student's control, whereby the student is unable to register for the examination, the Board of Examiners can still permit the student to participate in the examination. - 4.
-The following applies upon entering the examination room: - a. only students with valid proof of identity will be admitted to the examination.
-The following will be accepted as proof of identity: campus card, passport, identity card or driving licence. and - b. students will only be admitted to the examination with a valid examination ticket and/or if they are included in the list of participants. - 5.
-If a student has participated in an examination without a valid examination ticket, the examination work will be considered invalid, will not be evaluated and does not lead to a result. - 6.
-The student can submit a substantiated request to the Board of Examiners to have examination work that is considered to be invalid to be declared valid and to have it evaluated. - 7.
-The Board of Examiners will only agree to the request in exceptional circumstances.
+The following applies upon entering the examination room:

+a. only students with valid proof of identity will be admitted to the examination.
+The following will be accepted as proof of identity: campus card, passport, identity card or driving licence.

+b. students will only be admitted to the examination with a valid examination ticket and/or if they are included in the list of participants.